lue-bird/elm-syntax-type-infer/log of failed optimization attempts.md

   (or checking if shallowly inferred un-annotated let declaration does not contain type variables (or is potentially even just maximally concrete: all type variables' use ranges extend beyond the let declaration))
 - skip substitutions when range does not include variable-to-replace' use range (was way too slow and ineffective, as most substitutions were already local or covered a wide range)
+- always use the unified type when available because it can potentially avoid duplicate  work and allocation